lfit/itpol/linux-workstation-security.md

 #### Firewire, thunderbolt, and ExpressCard ports

-Firewire is a silly standard that, by design, allows any connecting device full direct memory access to your system ([see Wikipedia][2]).
-Thunderbolt and ExpressCard are guilty of the same sin, though some later implementations of Thunderbolt attempt to mitigate this vulnerability.
+Firewire is a standard that, by design, allows any connecting device full direct memory access to your system ([see Wikipedia][2]).
+Thunderbolt and ExpressCard are guilty of the same, though some later implementations of Thunderbolt attempt to limit the scope of memory access.
 It is best if the system you are getting has none of these ports, but it is not critical, as they usually can be turned off via UEFI or disabled in the kernel itself.

 #### TPM Chip